osteele/obsidian-image-renamer/README.md

 3. Enter this repository URL: `https://github.com/osteele/obsidian-image-renamer`
 4. Click "Add Plugin"
 5. Enable "Obsidian Image Renamer" in Settings → Community plugins

-## Usage

-### Commands

-The plugin adds two commands to Obsidian:

-1. **Rename with best suggestion**: Automatically renames the current image file with the first AI-generated suggestion
-2. **Rename from suggestions**: Shows a modal with multiple caption suggestions that you can choose from or edit

-### How to Use

-1. **From File Explorer**: Right-click any image file and select "Rename with best suggestion" or "Rename from suggestions"
-2. **From Inline Images**: Right-click on an image displayed inline in a note and select the rename options
-3. **From Open File**: Open an image file and run commands from the Command Palette (Ctrl/Cmd + P)
-4. The plugin will:
-   - Send the image to your configured AI service
-   - Generate caption suggestions
-   - Either rename automatically or show you options to choose from
-   - Update all links to the image throughout your vault

 ## Configuration